What you need to do to keep your dogs stimulated, keen and fit during the close season

 Why not arrange a number of meets with the dogs the beaters and the guns, if possible.
-Obviously, on a large professional shoot, this may not be possible to include the guns but it can include the keen people that help run the shoot, from the stoppers off to the beaters and pickers up.
+Obviously, on a large professional shoot, this may not be possible to include the guns but it can include the keen people that help run the shoot, from the stoppers off to the beaters and pickers up and dogging in teams.

 These have to be manipulated by the dogs to get their treats; it makes the dog have to work for it and stimulates mental callisthenics, easing boredom and lethargy.

 I feed my dogs both Kibble and raw food.
-The raw is from a specialised butcher that does not sell meat from animals that have been by any growth enhancing drugs or pumped full of antibiotics or any other drugs all have to be free range.
+The raw is from a specialised supplier that does not sell meat from animals that have any growth enhancing drugs or pumped full of antibiotics or any other drugs, all have to be free range.

 The resultant food is some of the best you will ever feed your dog.
-I also use Fish4Dogs.
+See (3) Dog Food and Behaviour for all the foods have tested and what I recommend and feed my dogs I also use (4) Fish4Dogs.
 I have found it to be the very best of the dried food for price and quality.

-Sometimes all it needs simply have your dog earn his use of your resources.
+Work Ethics: Sometimes all it needs simply have your dog earn his use of your resources.
 Is he hungry?
 No problem, he simply has to sit before his bowl is put down.
 Does He want to play fetch?
 Great!
 He has to"down" before you throw the dummy.
 Want to go for a walk?
 He has to sit to get his lead put on, and has to sit while the front door is opened.